Pieta9221/Pieta9221/README.md

 ### I am a Frontend Developer

-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently learning Next JS
-- 👯 I’m looking to collaborate on Vue 3 Projects
+- 👯 I’m looking to collaborate on Next JS Projects
-- ⚡ Fun fact: I love reading, watching movies and traveling
+- ⚡ Fun fact: I love reading, watching movies and travelling

 ## Projects

+- **Pizzon App:** A website where customers can order and make payment for Pizza and have it delivered.
+Created with Next JS, Tailwind CSS, MongoDB with PayPal Integration.
+[Pizzon](https://github.com/Pieta9221/Flit-Pizza-Ordering-Web-App)

 - **Foodie Project:** A website where customers can order meals and have them delivered.
 Created with HTML, CSS, Bootstrap, MySQL, and PHP.
 [Foodie](https://github.com/Pieta9221/foodie_project)